cl20813/Software_Setup/amarel_environment.md

                                                  .conda/envs: This directory is where you can store your Conda environments.
 10. ```conda create --prefix /home/jl2815/.conda/envs/gems_tco python=3.8```
                                                # Create the gems_tco environment within the .conda/envs directory.
 This keeps your environments organized and separate from the default Conda
-# conda update conda                           # (I DON'T HAVE PERMISSION TO WRITE).
+'''conda update conda'''                            # (I DON'T HAVE PERMISSION TO WRITE).
 Upgrade the latest version of conda from *base environment         # check conda --version

 11. ```module avail cuda```                          # You need to load the CUDA module before installing Pytorch with CUDA support.
     ```module load cuda/12.1.0```